texuf/hstar/README.md

 ## Bonus

 Run the application and try to solve it yourself!
+(Please don't judge me on it's beauty.
+This is a tech demo only.
+The UI is as ugly as it can possibly be, and the views are not unit tested.)